Tel Aviv Port Market (Shuk HaNamal) is a small market in northern Tel Aviv by the sea, offering quality produce.

 On the second floor, there is a restaurant, and the bathrooms are also there.

-Also, keep in mind that Friday is the busiest day of the week.
+Also, remember that Friday is the busiest day of the week.
 In the middle of the week, there will be significantly fewer people.

 After going through Indoor Farmers Market, we went to the outside part in the back.